MikoRenformed/Gamers/README.md

 # Gamers
-We created this project as a website dedicated to the yearly E3 Gaming convention, on our site you can search for new and upcoming games as well as get the latest news for both E3 and the gaming industry in general through announcements, articles, pictures and videos.
+We created this project as a website dedicated to the yearly E3 Gaming convention, on our site you can get all the updated information of the current E3 as well as get the latest news for both E3 and the gaming industry in general through announcements, articles, pictures and videos.

+We have a landing page to greet the visitors of the site.

 On the Home page you can see a brief selection of all our featured content before using the top Navigation bar to explore the other pages.